RobMeades/nginx_https_reverse_proxy_to_lan/README.md

   ...where `username` is `username_main` as created above or, for machines that will expose HTTP servers, `username_tunnel`.
 Accept the identity of the host if prompted to do so.

 - Once you have done this for all of the client machines, switch off password-based SSH access on the machine that is on the public internet by editing the file `/etc/ssh/sshd_config` to change `#PasswordAuthentication yes` to `PasswordAuthentication no`, i.e. remove the `#` and change `yes` to `no`.
-Restart the SSH server with `sudo systemctl restart ssh` and make sure that this has worked by trying to `ssh` from a client machine with user name and password: if this still works, check that there isn't an override configuration file in the directory `/etc/ssh/sshd_config.d` that is switching password-based SSH access on again.
+Enter `sudo systemctl daemon-reload` to load the new configuration then restart the SSH server with `sudo systemctl restart ssh` and make sure that this has worked by trying to `ssh` from a client machine with user name and password: if using a password still works, check that there isn't an override configuration file in the directory `/etc/ssh/sshd_config.d` that is switching password-based SSH access on again.

   Note: if you need to add a new `ssh` key _after_ you have switched-off password-based `ssh` access you will need to use a client machine that _is_ able to access the machine on the public internet to manually add the contents of each of the `.pub` files (each will be a single line) to the file `.ssh/authorized_keys`, either off `username_main`'s home directory or off `username_tunnel`'s home directory; cutting and pasting it will be fine, it is text.

   Note: if you want to use `PuTTY` on a client machine you will need to convert the private key into a `.ppk` file using `PuTTYgen` on that machine, see advice on the internet for how to do this.

 - Check if you have an active firewall with `sudo ufw status`: it is up to you whether you use one or not.
 In my case, I had a single machine on the public internet and so there was no value in enabling `ufw`, I could just control access via the network firewall of the same machine.
 If you _do_ choose to activate `ufw`, make sure that, when the instructions below indicate that a port should be opened for incoming TCP connections, you do so in `ufw` as well as on the network firewall.

+- Decide on the port you will use for `ssh` access: you may leave it as port 22 or you may choose a different port: open that port for in-bound TCP access on the network firewall (and in `ufw` if it is active), edit `/etc/ssh/sshd_config`, remove the `#` from the line `#port 22`, change the port number, `sudo systemctl daemon-reload` to load the new configuration and then restart the `ssh` service with `sudo systemctl restart ssh`; if your able to `ssh` back in again, remove in-bound TCP access on port 22.
+You will then need to add `-p <portnumber>` to all of the `ssh` and `autossh` command-lines below.

 # Secure Your HTTP Servers
 We will only be exposing the HTTP servers to browsers that have installed a client certificate which we have consciously chosen to provide but it is still worth making sure that the HTTP servers are as secure as possible in case the client certificate and its key is somehow spread to a bad actor.
 Some [tips for Apache2](https://help.dreamhost.com/hc/en-us/articles/226327268-The-most-important-steps-to-take-to-make-an-Apache-server-more-secure):